Hello. Welcome to Dr. Margaret Rutherford.com!

 I told my son I was over missing him.

-I also can be found on several other websites.
-I am the Mental Health columnist for the online magazine Midlife Boulevard, and a featured contributor to the Huffington Post, Boomeon, The Good Men Project, BlogHer, BetterAfter50, and Arkansas Women Bloggers.
+My blogposts can be found on several other websites.
+I am the Mental Health columnist for the online magazine Midlife Boulevard, and a featured contributor to the Huffington Post, The Gottman Blog, The Mighty, The Good Men Project, BlogHer, BetterAfter50, and Arkansas Women Bloggers.
+I’ve been interviewed as an expert in depression with websites such as The List, Psychology Today, Psychologies, Reader’s Digest, and Prevention as well as podcasts for Voice America, Giving Voice To Depression,Talk Healthy Today and Sorta Awesome.
 I have written my own ebook, “Seven Commandments of Good Therapy,” which is about the basics anyone can expect out of a therapist and a guide on how to select one.
-That is available free for a subscription to my website.
-And I am a contributor to the new anthology “Surviving Mental Illness With Humor,” which can be found on Amazon.
+That book is available free for a subscription to my website.